I have recently been awarded Group Practitioner Status by the Institute of Group Analysis.

 Neely, B. and Samura, M. (2011) “Social geographies of race: connecting race and space”, Ethnic and Racial Studies, Vol. 34 No. 11, pp. 1933-1952

 Nitsun, M. (2018) The Group Matrix: Presentation at NLE York

 Thank you for reading

 If you have found this article useful or interesting, please spread the word.

-All work published on Race Reflections is the intellectual property of its writers.
+All work published on Race Reflections is the intellectual property of Race Reflections.
 Please do not reproduce, republish or repost any content from this site without express written permission from Race Reflections.
-If you wish to repost this article, please see the contact section for further detail
+If you wish to repost this article, please see the contact section for further details.